Fujifilm X-E3 vs Leica X-U Typ 113

 It is notable that the X-E3 has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E3 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the X-U Typ 113 does not have a direct predecessor.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm X-E3 better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.